 This is how to make the best Instant Pot taco meat with ground beef plus 4 other ways to make Instant Pot tacos you will love.
 Taco Tuesdays are set!

-- I can cook dinner in less than 30 minutes
+I love Instant Pot dinner recipes because I can cook dinner in less than 30 minutes!

-- There are fewer dishes to wash since I can sauté and cook all in one pot
+There are fewer dishes to wash since I can sauté and cook all in one pot too.

 - I don’t have to heat up my whole house using the oven to cook a casserole or large piece of meat

-I swear, I never used to cook with onions a few years ago (because my mom never did growing up I guess) but now I can’t get enough of them.
-They are so cheap for the amount of flavor and texture they give a dish.
+I swear, I never used to cook with onions a few years ago.
+They are so cheap for the amount of flavor and texture they give so now they’re a must.

-Omit the diced tomatoes if you wish but those lend a lot of flavor too and are cheap too.
+Omit the diced tomatoes if you wish but those lend a lot of flavor too.

 - Do NOT overcook it! – I could just stop there, but I won’t.
-It is beef so you don’t need to stress out about it being pink like chicken or pork so let there be a bit of pink!! (just a bit for me)
+It is beef so you don’t need to stress out about it being pink like chicken or pork.
+So let there be a bare amount left.

-- Add flavor!! – I actually love taco seasoning and add a bit more than 1 oz. a lot of times, I like to let the meat sit in the sauce for a few minutes after it’s cooked too so it can really soak up all that goodness.
+Add flavor!! – I actually love taco seasoning and add a bit more than 1 oz. a lot of times.
+I like to let the meat sit in the sauce for a few minutes after it’s cooked so it can really soak up all that goodness.

 - Packet of taco seasoning – or you can make your own homemade taco seasoning if you’d rather

-- Ground beef – or ground turkey is fine – this is how to defrost Instant Pot frozen ground beef in case you forgot to thaw it out the night before. 😉
+Ground beef – or ground meat like turkey is fine too.
+This is how to defrost Instant Pot frozen ground beef in case you forgot to thaw it out the night before. 😉

 - Diced chiles -mild to hot are available, hatch chiles are amazing